-The Climate Hazards Group InfraRed Precipitation with Station (CHIRPS) dataset combines 0.05° resolution satellite imagery with in-situ station data to generate 30 years of local rainfall timeseries data across most of the globe at a one-month temporal resolution.
-The CHIRTS dataset uses similar methods to generate gridded timeseries temperature data.
+The Climate Hazards Group InfraRed Precipitation with Station (CHIRPS) dataset combines 0.05° resolution satellite imagery with in-situ station data to generate 30 years of local rainfall timeseries data across most of the globe at a 1 month temporal resolution.
+The Climate Hazards Group InfraRed Temperature with Station (CHIRTS) dataset uses similar methods to generate gridded timeseries temperature data.
 We obtained CHIRP/TS data according to the latitude and longitude of each survey location in the DHS dataset.
-We obtained all available historical timeseries CHIRP/TS datapoints for each geospatial location, and coded each row with latitude, longitude, and DHS survey date identifiers.
+We obtained all available historical timeseries CHIRP/TS datapoints for each geospatial location, and coded each row with latitude, longitude, and DHS date identifiers.

 Based on the survey month, we calculated several temperature and precipitation columns from the raw timeseries CHIRP/TS data.
 We selected current and previous month values from the raw data.
-We calculated annual means by averaging the twelve months prior to and including the survey month.
+We calculated annual means by averaging the 12 months prior to and including the survey month.
 We calculated long-term averages by averaging monthly values across all full years between the survey month and the beginning of the CHIRP/TS timeseries.
-I.e. if there were 124 months of available data preceding the survey month, only 120 months (10 full years) were included in the long-term average to avoid skewing the result by including e.g. an extra set of winter months.
-In the event that an individual monthly datapoint within the long-term data window was missing, we inputed its value based on the long-term average for that month.
-We stipulated that the long-term CHIRP/TS average would only be included if ten full years of data were available prior to the survey month.
+For example, if there were 124 months of available data preceding the survey month, only 120 months (10 full years) were included in the long-term average to avoid skewing the result by including an extra set of winter months.
+In the event that an individual monthly datapoint within the long-term data window was missing, we inputted its value based on the long-term average for that month.
+We stipulated that the long-term CHIRP/TS average would only be included if 10 full years of data were available prior to the survey month.